 Table 8.10

-Characteristics of places of storage (accumulation) of waste at an individual entrepreneur or legal entity
+Characteristics of waste storage (accumulation) sites for an individual entrepreneur or legal entity

 Continuation of the table.
 8.10